SiddiqueDataEng/MyCola-Data-Engineering-Platform/README.md

 | 3: Airflow | ~3 hours |
 | **Total for full stack** | **~1.5 working days** |

-This is a complete, working, production-grade data engineering platform on your local machine.
+This is a complete, working, production-grade data engineering platform on my local machine.

 ---